 Do you have a policy of placing students on a waiting list?
-Yes If yes, please answer the questions below for Fall 2018 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Number of wait-listed students enrolled Is your waiting list ranked?
+Yes If yes, please answer the questions below for Fall 2022 admissions: Number of qualified applicants offered a place on waiting list 1 Number accepting a place on the waiting list 1 0 Number of wait-listed students admitted 0 Number of wait-listed students enrolled 0 Is your waiting list ranked?
 No If yes, do you release that information to students?
 N/A Do you release that information to school counselors?
-N/A Note: Includes wait-listed students who replied and did not request to be removed
+N/A

+C3-5.
 Admissions Requirements